tun72/Forex_Trading_Chat_App/README.md

 1. Open up the command terminal from the root directory and type `npm start` to start the backend server.

 2. Open another command prompt and type the following to start the frontend.
-`cd frontend`
+`cd client`
+`npm i`
 `npm run dev`

+3. Open another command prompt and type the following to start the backend.
+`cd server`
+`npm i`
+`nodemon app`

-3. The application would be run on http://127.0.0.1:5173/
+4. The application would be run on http://127.0.0.1:5173/

-4. An admin user will be created in the database

-    Email : admin@nitk.edu.in
-    Password: admin123
+4. The server would be run on http://127.0.0.1:4000/

 ## List of implemented features
 * Register and Login User
 * Each user gets a unique avatar
 * Users can only register with NITK email id